-Under the cross-recognition policy, the RJC and LBMA additionally agree to collect and share information with the RMI on the gold sourced by participating gold refiners on an annual basis.
+Under the cross-recognition policy, the RJC and LBMA additionally agree to collect and share information with the RMI on the origin of mined gold sourced by participating gold refiners on an annual basis.
 The confidentiality and disclosure of this information is managed under the Gold Refiner Agreement for Exchange of Information.
 RJC will also use the information shared by refiners to support and inform future member training and the development of appropriate risk assessment tools.
-As the RJC does not wish to promote any specific source of material and recognises all responsibly sourced materials within its standards, information on country of origin for recycled materials is being collected to recognise the equivalence between this and mined materials.